DevOpsWithDimas/old.devopswithdimas.github.io/_posts/kubernetes/03-workloads/2022-04-13-03a-workload-pods.markdown

 1. What is a Pod?
 2. Using Pods into your kubernetes cluster
-3. Workloads resources for managing pods
+3. Containers inside a pod
 4. How pods manage multiple containers

 Ok langsung aja kita bahas materi pertama